 How should my ATV helmet fit?

-Once you put on your ATV helmet, its eye port should sit snuggly above the eyebrows of your face.
+Once you put on your ATV helmet, its eye port should sit snugly above the eyebrows of your face.
 In case you can insert a finger between the helmet and your head, chances are that it is too big for you.
-Therefore, you might have to look out for a smaller ATV helmet.
+Therefore, you might have to look for a smaller ATV helmet.
 Ideally, you should not be able to rotate the ATV helmet around your head.

 How tight should ATV helmet be?

 Well, your ATV helmet of choice should fit snugly while offering the much-needed comfort to your head.
-You might feel uncomfortable in the beginning but if this continues, consider looking for another helmet altogether.
+You might feel uncomfortable in the beginning, but if this continues, consider looking for another helmet altogether.

 Is it better for an ATV helmet to be loose or tight?